Fenugreek is quite known for its effects on female hormones, and this is what we are going to discuss today.

 Fenugreek and Hot Flashes

-Hot flashes are one of the most notorious menopause and perimenopause symptoms, they are characterized by a sudden feeling of warmth and they are usually most noticeable around the neck.
+Hot flashes are one of the most notorious menopause, and perimenopause symptoms, a sudden feeling of warmth characterizes them, and they are usually most noticeable around the neck.

 They are largely due to hormonal imbalances since a woman is going through menopause of course.